KFreon/KaelsKabbage/content/posts/2023-09-04-cross-platform-options-a-noob-view/index.md

 > See [the code](#github-links) for my solution to this.

 ## Overall thoughts as a C# and web dev
-It's easy to pick up and run with, but does follow the usual dotnet kind of thing where everything is achievable, but sometimes feels more verbose than necessary.
+It's easy to pick up and run with, but does have the usual dotnet feeling where everything is achievable, but suffers from verbosity and multiple, similar, valid approaches.
 A definite recommend, which is interesting considering Xamarin Forms would be an avoid.

 # MAUI Blazor Hybrid??
 Blazor can be cross platform?
-Apparently yes!
+[Apparently yes!](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/tutorials/maui?view=aspnetcore-7.0)
 Feels pretty nice too, considering it's just Blazor with a MAUI shell.
-That shell is very thin and I didn't need to consider it with my silly app.
+That shell is very thin and I didn't need to consider it at all with my silly app.
-> Perhaps using things like camera or biometrics would require additional work?
+> Perhaps using things like camera or biometrics would require digging into the MAUI side?

 I've written about [Blazor]({{< ref "/posts/2022-08-09-another-go-at-blazor/index.md" >}}) before as well, and I found it to be above average.